Dark Mode

 In this section, we’ll list frequently-used website terminology related to user experience and user interface design.

-This extensive list of terms will support you in understanding the role of web designers and the specifics they operate within.
+This extensive list can help you understand the role of web designers and the key elements they focus on:

 18. Information Architecture